Bropell/Asthma_Analysis_in_California_Counties/README.md

 ## Endgame

-The end results of forest classifer we are going to attempt to visualize the tree if the results show enough accuracy to do so.
-This may or may not be possible depending on the the machine learning process and how the outcome is.
-However the generalized idea is in the pictures below:
+The end result of the forest classifer will attempt to visualize the tree assuming the results provide sufficient accuracy to do so.
+The generalized idea is shown in the pictures below:

 ![endgame1](https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/basic%20tree%20sample.png)